oVirt/ovirt-site/source/develop/release-management/process/making-an-release.md

 cbs tag virt8s-ovirt-45-release ovirt-hosted-engine-ha-2.4.10-1.el8
 ```

-this will publish the build on http://mirror.centos.org/centos/8-stream/virt/ repository and to all CentOS mirrors.
+this will publish the build on http://mirror.centos.org/centos/8-stream/virt/ repository and to CentOS mirrors.

 ```bash